atomisthq/docs/docs/automations/events.md

 ## Event handler structure

 Here is a complete event handler that listens for new issues and notifies you.
-This puts together a lot of pieces that you have likely already seen.
+This puts together a lot of pieces that you may have already seen in the [Quick Start](quick-start.md).

 ```typescript
 import { EventHandler } from "@atomist/automation-client/decorators";